NamitaMalik/Fetching-Data-in-Angular2/README.md

 If you could notice the difference, we have moved `this.extractData` which is the **success callback** as the first parameter whereas `this.errorHandler` is the second parameter.

-Since we are now using **promises** we will also have to make tweaks in `posts-lists.component.ts`.
+Since we are now using **promises** we will also have to make tweaks in `post-list.component.ts`.
 We will have to call `then` on the returned promise instead of `subscribe`.

 ```TypeScript
 import {Component} from '@angular/core';